-(iii) Market Risk
+(iii) Market risk

 Market risk is the risk that the fair value of the Scheme's investment portfolio will fluctuate as a result of changes in market prices.
-The risk is managed by ensuring that all activities are transacted with mandates, overall investment strategy and within approved limits.
+This risk is managed by ensuring that all activities are transacted within mandates, overall investment strategy and within approved limits.